What is the Online Learning Agreement?

 Who can I contact in case of technical issues?

 We are constantly improving the platform and appreciate all feedback.
-If you would like to report a technical issue or simply have questions related to the OLA, please contact us at [email protected].
+If you would like to report a technical issue or simply have questions related to the OLA, please contact the ESCI Service Desk.